martinmroz/wc_rs/README.md

 monoid and parallelized with Rayon.
 The result on my machine was a 2X performance speed-up and a 10% reduction in memory usage.

-Check out the write-up [https://medium.com/@martinmroz/beating-c-with-120-lines-of-rust-wc-a0db679fe920](here)
+Check out the write-up here: [here](https://medium.com/@martinmroz/beating-c-with-120-lines-of-rust-wc-a0db679fe920)!